 The following week, Lawrence received a call from Dr. Wong's fellow stating that there were no living cancer cells in his body and that he was cancer free.
 "My mother and I cried and praised God for a good hour and then did it some more."

 Lawrence and Tia had hopes of starting a family someday.
 Following chemotherapy treatment, they sought the medical advice of a fertility specialist who told them the only way to conceive was through in vitro fertilization.
 "We put our faith in God and decided not to pursue that path," shared Lawrence.
 In 2010, one year after their initial fertility testing, they saw another specialist.
 This doctor said Lawrence was fine and results from the most recent test were vastly different from his first test.
 Within four months, the couple was pregnant and on October 2, 2011, Tia gave birth to a healthy baby boy named Josiah (meaning whom God heals, God cures).
+In 2014, Lawrence and Tia were overjoyed at another addition to their family with the birth of their daughter Aliyah.

 Today, Lawrence is proud to add "dad" to his titles of "husband" and "survivor."